On the Inference (In-)Security of Vertical Federated Learning: Efficient Auditing against Inference Tampering Attack: Related Work

-PPFL utilizes TEE on both client training and server aggregation against attacks on gradients and models~\cite{MoHKMPK21}.
-TrustFL~\cite{ZhangLZLWW20} uses TEE to randomly check a portion of the training process and output a model update with a signature as proof.
+\myparagraph{TEE for FL.} PPFL utilizes TEE on both client training and server aggregation against attacks on gradients and models~\cite{MoHKMPK21}.
 Olive uses TEE to implement model aggregation on untrusted servers and designs a new aggregation algorithm to prevent memory access pattern leakage~\cite{Kato0Y23}.
 Some other studies~\cite{ZhangWCHM21,ZhaoJFWSL22} have also shown that TEE-enabled FL has great potential.
-These studies demonstrate the significant potential of TEE-enabled FL, but their primary focus remains on the HFL paradigm.

-\myparagraph{Our Contribution.} In contrast to previous works that concentrate on HFL, \method is the first to leverage TEE to address the distinct challenges present in VFL.
-Our framework's focus is not on securing the training phase, such as protecting gradients or model aggregation, but on ensuring the correctness and accountability of the inference phase. \method introduces a novel application of TEE to audit the trustworthiness of the \data's inference software, a critical requirement in the VFL collaborative deployment model that is not addressed by existing TEE-for-HFL frameworks.
+However, these works \textit{only consider HFL}.
+This paper focuses on how to leverage TEE in VFL to audit the trustworthiness of the \data's inference process.